Graduate student A. Golob catches her supervisor, Prof. Sawicki, practicing his golf swing at Mauna Keya Observatory in Hawaii.

 - Research and Facilities

 - Former Graduate Students

 Saint Mary's has offered degree programs leading to the M.Sc.
 (Astronomy) since 1974, and to the Ph.D.
 (Astronomy) since 2003.
 It is the major centre for astronomical and astrophysical research in Atlantic Canada.

 The University has operated the Burke-Gaffney Observatory since 1972.
 It contains a semi-automated, 40-cm, reflecting telescope equipped for photometric, spectroscopic, and visual observations, and is used for public observing and undergraduate research projects.
 In addition, Saint Mary's faculty have access to several major international observatories in which Canada has a share.

 The University is a founding member of ACEnet (http://www.ace-net.ca/), a CFI-funded network of supercomputing and high-power visualization facilities shared by four Atlantic Canada universities.
 The Department also operates a number of mid-sized SMP machines and Beowulf cluster.
 This infrastructure is linked directly to the Canada's highest-speed Internet network using fiber-optic gateways.

 Astronomy and Physics faculty have an established record of research funding from federal sources (e.g. NSERC, CFI) for the support of graduate students and research infrastructure.
 The Patrick Power Library has access to all major journals in astronomy and physics, conference proceedings, and related texts.

-The Master Program offers both a thesis and a no-thesis option, and is normally of two years duration.
+The Master Program offers both a thesis and a no-thesis option, and is two years in duration.